Updated October 8, 2019

 There are cases where some people have crossed the border before or know of friends or family that have done so on multiple occasions without any difficulties.
 Doing so is at your own risk, and once inevitably caught, you could be detained and possibly be banned from entering Canada for years.
 Additionally, everyone traveling with you would also be denied entry at that time.

 It’s imperative that you don’t lie when speaking to an officer about crossing the border.
-Misrepresenting yourself (and your record) significantly reduces your chances of crossing the border in future.
+Misrepresenting yourself (and your record) significantly reduces your chances of crossing the border in the future.
 A Canadian border officer can ban you for an extended amount of time, and even for life.

 When crossing the border you would be dealing with The Canada Border Services Agency (CBSA), and when an agent asks “Have you ever been convicted of a crime?” be sure to answer truthfully.
 Chances are they have the answer in front of them and how you reply can determine whether you’ll be allowed entry.